Jeach/jeach-pqueues/README.md

     q.exec();

-So as can be observed with the above code, instead of chaining with a `.then(...)` function, you simply need to **add** your deferred function to the queue.
+So as can be observed with the code above, instead of chaining with a `.then(...)` function, you simply need to `add(...)` your deferred function to the call queue.
 You can add as many as you like.

 Notice how the code seems to breath and seems to be much more cleaner than chaining?

-The code signature for the **add** function is as follows:
+The code signature for the `add(...)` function is as follows:

     q.add(fn, [param1, ...], cb(stack, data));